datajoint/sci-viz/README.md

 Additionally any components in the dynamic grid do not need `x`, `y` , `height`, and `width` fields.

+Currently only the `metadata` and `plot` components are supported in dynamic mode.

 # Components

 All components need minimally these fields: